TAHIR-khan123-rgb/cgpa-calculator-c-/README.md

 # codealpha_tasks
 cgpa calculator
 banking system
-these projects r done by using c++ programing language
+these project r done by using c++ programing language